Passyunk & 8th

 PHILADELPHIA, 2021

-With support from Velocity Fund and in collaboration with Vamos Juntos and Fleisher Art Memorial, Alumbra worked with youth from vulnerable backgrounds in South Philadelphia, USA, to transform a vacant lot into a nighttime destination with a light art temporary installation that was collectively designed and fabricated, reinforcing cultural and social identity, public engagement and appropriation of a public space in the context of the COVID pandemic.
+With support from Velocity Fund and in collaboration with Vamos Juntos and Fleisher Art Memorial, Alumbra worked with youth from vulnerable backgrounds in South Philadelphia,to transform a vacant lot into a nighttime destination.
+The temporary light art installation was collectively designed and fabricated, reinforcing cultural and social identity, public engagement and the reclamation of public space in the context of the COVID pandemic.

 What for?

-Communities need open, pleasant areas where they can feel safe and comfortable.
-Public spaces play an essential role in the dynamics of a community when they create a sense of place, connect a diversity of people, and help build inclusive neighborhoods.
-Studies on public spaces during COVID showed there is a big need for open spaces that promote outdoor human activities and community cohesion.
+Communities need open, welcoming spaces where they can feel safe and comfortable.
+Public spaces are essential in t creating a sense of place, connecting diverse people, and helping build inclusive neighborhoods.
+Studies during COVID presented a significant need for open spaces that promote outdoor activities and strengthen community cohesion.

 Where?

-The students imagined the kind of public spaces they need for a healthier and happier community life with a strong component of cultural identity.
+The students imagined the kind of public spaces they needed, with an emphasis on a healthier and happier community life and cultural identity.

-They chose to transform an underused lot in a strategic location in a neighborhood with predominantly Latin population.
+They chose to transform an underused lot in a strategically located neighborhood with a predominantly Latin population.

 How?